Social Skills Groups2025-09-01T07:20:34+00:00

 When

-• Elementary School Students (Grades 1st – 4th): Fridays from 6pm – 7pm
+1. Elementary School Students (Grades 1st – 4th): Thursdays from 5 pm – 6 pm at just $55 per hour

-• High School Students (Grades 8th and up): Mondays from 6pm – 7pm
+3. High School Students (Grades 8th and up): Mondays from 5 pm – 6 pm at just $55 per hour

 Why

-1. Meeting others struggling with the same concerns provides reassurances that we are not the only one in our situation.
+1. Meeting others struggling with the same concerns provides reassurance that we are not the only ones in our situation.

-2. Group members often help others and show true empathy to your situation.
+2. Group members often help others and show true empathy for their situation.

 Call For a Complimentary 15 Minute Phone Consultation